SergioDim3nsions/flutter_strings_localization/README.md

 **_PluralsKey_** is an enum used by the library with 4 options **_(none, zero, one, other)_** Please use **_.none_** for default strings without plurals because is called by default for the getString() method.

-**_@0_** is the easy way to replace the different parameters that you will send. there are not limit but always staring in @0 and continue with @1, @2, @3, @4. etc... this parameters are sending in a dynamic list.
+**_@0_** is the easy way to replace the different parameters that you will send. there are not limit but always start in @0 and continue with @1, @2, @3, @4. etc... this parameters are sending in a dynamic list.

 ### 2. Add your location file